 In a large skillet, melt the butter over medium heat.
 Add sausage and break with a wooden spoon or potato masher, into fine pieces.
 Cook until sausage is no longer pink.

-Add onion, celery, garlic and sage; cook for about 10 minutes, until vegetables have softened.
+Add onion, celery, garlic, sage and craisins; cook for about 10 minutes, until vegetables have softened.
 Remove from heat.

-In a bowl whisk eggs, parsley and broth.
-Pour mixture over the sausage mixture and gently fold in the bread cubes until evenly mixed.
-Season with salt and pepper as needed.
+In a bowl whisk eggs, parsley, garlic and broth.
+Season egg mixture with salt and pepper.
+Add the sausage mixture to the eggs and gently fold in the bread cubes until evenly mixed.

-Transfer stuffing to a baking dish and cover with aluminum foil.
+Transfer stuffing to prepared baking dish and cover with aluminum foil.
 Bake for 45 minutes.
-Remove foil and continue baking until golden brown and top is crispy, for another 15 minutes.
+Remove the foil and continue baking until golden brown and the top is crispy, for another 15 minutes.

 Remove from oven and let cool.
 Garnish with parsley and serve.